-The inquiry stems from an ongoing audit of surgeries conducted between 2021 and 2023, involving 561 children treated at Cappagh Hospital and Temple Street Hospital.
+The inquiry stems from an ongoing audit of paediatric hip surgeries conducted between 2021 and 2023, involving 561 children treated at Cappagh Hospital and Temple Street Hospital.
 The audit is examining claims that some of these children underwent hip operations that were not medically necessary, and in some cases, for conditions they may never have had.

-However, emerging information indicates the scope of the issue may be far greater than initially believed.
+Emerging information indicates the scope of the issue may be far greater than initially believed.
 Families are now reportedly receiving letters about procedures carried out on their children as far back as 15 years ago.

 It is now feared that thousands of individuals may have been affected, including many who are now adults.
 The Minister said families are being contacted about operations their loved ones underwent.
 She said the Government will consider any recommendations for clinical follow-up once the final report is published.
 She added that once received, the audit will be published as soon as she has “digested it”.